-Life is the sum total of a series of decisions, small and significant.
-But even decisions that are typically seen as inconsequential, such as the kind of drink that you order at Starbucks, can be a training ground for your decision-making competences.
+Our life is the sum total of a series of the decisions we make, small and significant.
+But even decisions that we typically see as inconsequential, such as the kind of drink that we order at Starbucks, can be a training ground for our decision-making competences.

 A witty observation by Tom Hanks character, Joe Fox, in one of my favorite rom-coms, You’ve Got Mail illustrates this perfectly:

 “The whole purpose of places like Starbucks is for people with no decision-making ability whatsoever to make six decisions just to buy one cup of coffee.
 Short, tall, light, dark, caf, decaf, low-fat, non-fat, etc. So people who don’t know what the hell they’re doing or who on earth they are can, for only $2.95, get not just a cup of coffee but an absolutely defining sense of self: Tall.
 Decaf.
 Cappuccino.”

-Joe Fox’s (played by Tom Hanks) humorous monologue captures the essence of modern day life that’s dominated by options.
-It’s critical that both older and newer generations develop the mental faculty and emotional maturity to stay attuned to the rapid decision-making demands of today.
+Joe Fox’s humorous monologue captures the essence of modern day life that’s dominated by options.
+It’s critical that both older and younger generations develop the mental abilities and emotional maturity to stay attuned to the rapid decision-making demands of today.

 If you ask a grandparent (or a parent) about this, they’ll tell you that things were the opposite for them back in the day.
 Their mission in life was to survive, and they had to make do with whatever was available to them without any choice.
 Some have to survive hostile regimes, chaos, and poverty, during which their fate was on thin ice.